 Lower jaw expanders have the same outcome — expanded arch — but the function of them is different.
 Because your lower jaw bone can’t be expanded, lower expanders work by moving the teeth outward to create a more rounded arch.
 They can even correct teeth that are tipped inward.

-Even after you achieve optimal expansion, Dr. Oliver may leave your expander in for several more months to allow new bone to grow in the gap to ensure permanent stabilization.
+Even after you achieve optimal expansion, we may leave your expander in for several more months to allow new bone to grow in the gap to ensure permanent stabilization.
 In general, even with the extended wear, it’s common for expanders to be worn for anywhere from three to six months.

 Book your orthodontic expander consultation at Georgetown Orthodontics today.
 You can conveniently book an appointment online or over the phone.